joonkeep/kanvas/specs/zkevm-prover.md

 ## the ZK Verifier Contract

-The ZK Verifier contract implements `verify` function like followings:
+The ZK Verifier contract implements a `verify` function like following:

 ```solidity
 interface ZKVerifier {